-(1) Subject to Article 126(2), an insolvency practitioner appointed to a Company must disclose to the Registrar any matter which reasonably tends to show one (1) of the following:
+(1) Subject to Article 126(2), an insolvency practitioner appointed to a Company shall disclose to the Registrar, and where the Company is an Authorised Person to the DFSA, any matter which reasonably tends to show one (1) of the following:

-- (a) a breach, or likely breach of a provision of the Law or Regulations or other legislation administered by the Registrar; - (b) a failure, or likely failure, to comply with any obligation to which a person is subject under such legislation; or - (c) any other matter as the Board of Directors of the DIFCA may prescribe in Regulations, which may be attributable to the conduct of the relevant Company or of its officers, employees or agents.
+- (a) a breach, or likely breach of a provision of the Law, Regulations, other Legislation administered by the Registrar or other legislation administered by the DFSA as applicable; - (b) a failure, or likely failure, to comply with any obligation that a person is subject to under such legislation; or - (c) any other matter as the Board of Directors of the DIFCA may prescribe in Regulations, which may be attributable to the conduct of the relevant Company or of its Officers, employees or agents.

-- (2) Article 126(1) shall not apply to the extent that compliance with such requirement would disclose a Privileged Communication. - (3) Any provision in an agreement between a Company and an officer, employee, agent or insolvency practitioner is void in so far as it purports to hinder any person from causing or assisting a Company to comply with an obligation under Article 126(1). - (4) No person shall be subjected to detriment or loss or damage merely by reason of undertaking any act to cause or assist an insolvency practitioner to comply with an obligation under Article 126(1). - (5) A Court may, on application of an aggrieved person, make any order for relief where the person has been subjected to any such detriment or loss or damage referred to in Article 126(4). - (6) Without limiting the application of any other provision of this Law, an insolvency practitioner does not contravene any duty to which he is subject merely because he gives to the Registrar: - (a) a notification as required under this Article; or - (b) any other information or opinion in relation to any such matter, if the insolvency practitioner is acting in good faith and reasonably believes that the notification, information or opinion is relevant to any functions of the Registrar.
+- (2) Article 126(1) shall not apply to the extent that compliance with such requirement would disclose a Privileged Communication. - (3) Any provision in an agreement between a Company and an Officer, employee, agent or insolvency practitioner is void in so far as it purports to hinder any person from causing or assisting a Company to comply with an obligation under Article 126(1). - (4) No person shall be subjected to detriment or loss or damage merely by reason of undertaking any act to cause or assist an insolvency practitioner to comply with an obligation under Article 126(1). - (5) A Court may, on application of an aggrieved person, make any order for relief where the person has been subjected to any such detriment or loss or damage referred to in Article 126(4). - (6) Without limiting the application of any other provision of this Law, an insolvency practitioner does not contravene any duty to which he is subject merely, because he gives the Registrar or the DFSA (as applicable): - (a) a notification as required under this Article; or - (b) any other information or opinion in relation to any such matter, if the insolvency practitioner is acting in good faith and reasonably believes that the notification, information or opinion is relevant to any functions of the Registrar or to the DFSA (as applicable).